emnify/product-docs/docs/portal/sims-and-devices/connected-devices.md

 As part of the SIM registration process, you can [create a new device](/quickstart/register-sims#create-a-new-device) for the newly registered SIM while still in the SIM registration dialog.

-To create a new device to be used with an unattached SIM, navigate to [**Connected Devices**](https://portal.emnify.com/connected-devices) and select **Add Device**.
+To create a new device to be used with an unattached SIM, navigate to **Connected Devices** and select **Add Device**.
 After providing a name for the new device and selecting device policies, you can select a SIM from the list of registered, unassigned SIMs or search for a specific SIM under **Assign SIM (optional)**.

 ## Get your device online

-If this is your first time configuring a device for network connectivity, see the [instructions for how to get your first device online](/apn-configuration).
+For information about configuring a device for network connectivity, see [Get a device online](/apn-configuration).

 ## Filter devices